kwaldenphd/sql-queries-joins/README.md

 USING (player_ids);
 ```

-<blockquote>Q25: Write an SQL query that joins the Transactions and Team_Locations tables and returns all columns.
+<blockquote>Q8: Write an SQL query that joins the Transactions and Team_Locations tables and returns all columns.
 What kind of join is this?
-What data does this query return?</blockquote>
+What data does this query return?Test your query using DB Browser.
+Include code + comments.</blockquote>

 <p align="center"><img class=" size-full wp-image-55 aligncenter" src="https://github.com/kwaldenphd/databases/blob/master/screenshots/Image_43.gif?raw=true" alt="Capture_2"  /></p>

-Additional resources:
+67. Additional resources:
 - W3Schools, ["SQL Joins"](https://www.w3schools.com/sql/sql_join.asp)
 - SQL Joins Explained, ["Basic SQL Join Types"](http://www.sql-join.com/sql-join-types)
 - ChartIO Data School, "SQL Join Types Explained Visually"](https://dataschool.com/how-to-teach-people-sql/sql-join-types-explained-visually/)

 ## Saving Queries

-Let's say you have a query or operation you perform frequently or on a regular basis.
+68. Let's say you have a query or operation you perform frequently or on a regular basis.

-Having to remember and type out the full query syntax would be cumbersome.
+69. Having to remember and type out the full query syntax would be cumbersome.

-SQL gives you the option to save queries in the databases.
+70. SQL gives you the option to save queries in the databases.

-These saved queries are called Views.
+71. These saved queries are called Views.

-Let's say we wanted to create a view for a query that returns all data for teams located in Indiana.
+72. Let's say we wanted to create a view for a query that returns all data for teams located in Indiana.

 ```SQL
 CREATE VIEW Indiana_Team_Locations AS